unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing a [client model object](#client-model-object) if the caller user has permission to get client models and the client model exists in the domain.
+* `200 OK`: Returned along with a body containing a [client model object](#client-model-object) if the caller has permission to GET the client model and the client model exists in the domain.
-* `403 Forbidden`: Returned if the caller user does not have permission to get client model.
+* `403 Forbidden`: Returned if the caller does not have permission to GET the client model.
-* `404 Not Found`: Returned if the client model does not exist in the domain.

 ##### Example